-This course is designed for first-year majors in Professional English and English Education and addresses various content, pedagogical, test-taking and other areas affecting the preparation of majors.
+This course is designed for first-year majors in Professional English and English Education and addressesvarious content, pedagogy, test-taking, and other areas affecting the preparation of majors.
 It will emphasize the building of skills required for English studies, such as critical reading and higher order thinking.
-One semester credit hour.
+One semester credithour.